Justia Lawyer Rating for Jason M. Melton Esq.

 by

-MARION COUNTY, FL – The Florida Highway Patrol said a golf cart and a pickup truck were involved in a deadly collision in Marion County on Tuesday morning.
+OCALA, FL – The Florida Highway Patrol responded to the scene of a deadly collision in Marion County on Monday.

 by